chrishuman0923/postgreSQL_Docker/README.md

 Each user should be granted minimum permissions to minimum databases.

-Ideally, you would implement user roles and, instead of granting permissions directly to a user, you would add users to a user role that contains the minimum permissions they require and audit the members of each role often.
+Ideally, you would implement user roles and, instead of granting permissions directly to a user, you would add users to a user role that contains the minimum permissions they require to complete their tasks and then audit the members of each role often.

-Also, you would limit the IP addresses from which a user can connect from to a list of approved IP's.
+Also, you would limit the IP addresses from which a user can use to connect to your server/databases.

 This is by no means the only preventative measures you can take but it is at least a step in the right direction.
 You should always secure your data servers thoroughly and scrutinize access.